When you apply for a payment with us, you may not receive your payment immediately. The time you have to wait is called a waiting period.

 Liquid Assets Waiting Period

-Depending on what money you have, you may have to serve a Liquid Assets Waiting Period of between 1 and 13 weeks.
-Liquid Assets are any funds, including monies owed by your employer that are readily available to either you or your partner.
+Depending on your financial situation, you may have a Liquid Assets Waiting Period of between 1 and 13 weeks.
+Liquid Assets are any funds that are readily available to either you or your partner, including money your employer owes you.

 Read more about the Liquid Assets Waiting Period.